reelyactive/starling/README.md

 What's in a name?
 -----------------

 As [Wikipedia explains](http://en.wikipedia.org/wiki/Starling#Mimicry), "Starlings imitate a variety of avian species and have a repertoire of about 15–20 distinct imitations."
+Actually, they can mimic plenty besides other avian species.
+There are some great videos of starlings mimicking telephones, classical music and more.
+"Calls that are simple in frequency structure and calls that show little amplitude modulation are preferentially imitated".
+That's fitting given that the wireless devices currently supported by reelyActive hardware all communicate using [Frequency-Shift Keying (FSK)](http://en.wikipedia.org/wiki/Frequency-shift_keying) which involves no amplitude modulation.

-Not only are they natural emulators, they're also occasional food for Barn Owls.
+Not only are starlings natural emulators, they're also occasional food for Barn Owls.
 Well how about that for a coincidence.

 Installation